-- voluntary deactivation of robot avoidance systems. - design robots that are noticeably similar to robots from other teams (for example: rolling bases or identical actuators).
+- · voluntary deactivation of robot avoidance systems. - design robots that are noticeably similar to robots from other teams (for example: rolling bases or identical actuators).
 If during the year you see a team building a robot similar to yours, report it to the organization as soon as possible. - intentional degradation of robot belonging to other teams. - following decisions of the organization committee.

-Several penalties can be applied.
+During a same match, several penalties can be applied.